 The Supreme Court has postponed its consideration of one aspect of the transgender bathroom issue, but smart employers won't bother waiting for definitive declarations.
 Even though the law in this area is still developing, the U.S. Department of Labor has issued workplace guidelines that are easy to follow — and that should be uncontroversial for most employers.
 By implementing these best practices now, companies can get ahead of the curve.

-This article by TELG principal Michael Vogelsang was published by The Employment Law Group, P.C. on March 9, 2017.
+TELG principal Michael Vogelsang was published by The Employment Law Group, P.C. on March 9, 2017.

 In Private Sector, Transgender Bathroom Policy Is an Easy Call